dslramsey/RHDV_state_space/README.md

-Diverse impacts of two novel strains of rabbit haemorrhagic disease virus on wild rabbit populations in Australia
+Emerging RHDV2 suppresses the impact of endemic and novel strains of RHDV on wild rabbit populations
 ================

 ## Notes